0xtaf/forta-perpfi-suite/README.md

 ## Supported Chains

-- xDai
+- Ethereum Rinkeby

 ## Alerts

 - AE-PERPFI-ACCOUNT-BALANCE-EVENT
   - Fired when an account in accounts.json has a balance lower than the threshold set in accounts.json
-  - Severity is always set to "low"
+  - Severity is always set to "medium"
-  - Type is always set to "suspicious"
+  - Type is always set to "degraded"
   - Metadata field contains account name, account balance and threshold